ivy-tech-mjovanovich/265-code-test-sandbox/README.md

 1. Open the profiling.py file.
 2. Read through the file and do our best to interpret the code.
+3. Install the numpy package using the pip package manager.
+You can do this by entering the following command in the terminal: `pip install numpy`
-3. Execute the code.
+4. Execute the code.
 Observe the following in the output for the rows where the line number is 20 and 26:
    1. ncalls: the number of times the function was called.
    2. tottime: the total time spent in the function over the life of the program.